-The National Science Foundation recognizes that Veterans represent a potential underutilized workforce for America's research and industrial communities.
-The Directorate for Mathematical and Physical Sciences (MPS) at the National Science Foundation (NSF) is now accepting supplemental requests to support one (additional) Ph.D. student per award, as long as the graduate student is a United States Veteran.
-The proposed MPS-GRSVs will afford Veterans an opportunity to conduct research towards a doctoral degree with an NSF MPS Directorate active grantee.
+The National Science Foundation recognizes that veterans represent a potential underutilized workforce for America's research and industrial communities.
+The Directorate for Mathematical and Physical Sciences (MPS) at the National Science Foundation (NSF) is now accepting supplemental funding requests to support one (additional) Ph.D. student per award, as long as the student is a United States (U.S.) veteran.
+The proposed MPS-GRSVs will afford veterans an opportunity to conduct research towards a doctoral degree with an NSF MPS Directorate active awardee.

-PI Eligibility: A request for MPS-GRSV funding may be made by the PI of a currently active MPS research award.
+Eligibility: A supplemental funding request for MPS-GRSV may be submitted for any currently active MPS research award.
 Instrumentation acquisition awards, REU awards, etc. are not eligible.

 Veteran Eligibility: Under Title 5 U. S. Code 2108, a veteran means an individual who:

 - served on active duty in the armed forces during a war, in a campaign or expedition for which a campaign badge has been authorized, or during the period beginning April 28, 1952, and ending July 1, 1955;

 - served on active duty as defined by section 101(21) of title 38 at any time in the armed forces for a period of more than 180 consecutive days any part of which occurred after January 31, 1955, and before October 15, 1976, not including service under section 12103(d) of title 10 pursuant to an enlistment in the Army National Guard or the Air National Guard or as a Reserve for service in the Army Reserve, Navy Reserve, Air Force Reserve, Marine Corps Reserve, or Coast Guard Reserve;